achuribooks/SpectroCloud-Assignment/technical-writer/learning-notes.md

 Labels do not provide uniqueness.
 Each pod replica will have a unique name but the same labels (as long as the pods are from the same Deployment).
 So, we might have three replicas named mongo-101, mongo-111, and mongo-210, but each can have a label of `app: mongo-db`.

 Labels are required for pods.
-For other components, like Deployment and ConfigMap, they're optional, but it's good practice to use labels.
+For other resource types, like Deployment and ConfigMap, they're optional, but it's good practice to use labels.

 Label selectors specify which pods belong to which deployment.